 Budget Estimate $5.2 million in 2018-19

-Other Australian and State and Territory government departments and agencies also play an important role in the delivery of Australia's aid program, including to Vietnam.
+Other Australian and State and Territory government departments and agencies play an important role in the delivery of Australia's aid program, including to Vietnam.

 The Australian Centre for International Agricultural Research works with local organisations and farmers in Vietnam to improve crop yields and to adapt farming systems to the impacts of climate change.